The Ultimate Family Guide to Cozumel with Kids: Snorkeling, Ruins, and Island Magic

 Coconuts Bar and Grill

 For casual, affordable, and authentically delicious tacos, this is where the locals eat.
 Al pastor, cochinita pibil, and carne asada tacos with all the fixings.
-Nothing fancy, just really good food at prices that make you feel like you are getting away with something.
-My kids love the quesadillas here.
+Nothing fancy, just really good food at prices that make you feel like you're getting away with something.
+Mateo and Sofia love the quesadillas here.
+Qué rico.

 Cruise Ship Day Trip vs. Overnight Stay

 Many families experience Cozumel as a cruise ship port of call, spending six to eight hours on the island before heading back to the ship.
-And while a day visit is certainly worthwhile, I firmly believe that staying overnight -- ideally for at least two or three nights -- transforms the experience entirely.
+While a day visit is certainly worthwhile, I firmly believe that staying overnight - ideally for at least two or three nights - transforms the experience entirely.

-When you are on a cruise ship schedule, you are limited to the tourist corridor near the ports, fighting crowds of other day-trippers, and paying inflated prices.
-The cruise port area of Cozumel, while pleasant enough, is not representative of the island's real character.
+When you're on a cruise ship schedule, you're limited to the tourist corridor near the ports, fighting crowds of other day-trippers, and paying inflated prices.
+The cruise port area of Cozumel, while pleasant enough, isn't representative of the island's real character.
 Stay overnight and you get the island to yourself in the early morning and evening.
-You can drive the coastal road at your own pace, watch the sunset from the malecon with a paleta in hand, and experience the Sunday evening plaza gathering that is the heartbeat of local life.
+You can drive the coastal road at your own pace, watch the sunset from the malecón with a paleta in hand, and experience the Sunday evening plaza gathering that is the heartbeat of local life.

 Hotels in Cozumel range from budget-friendly to luxury, with most family-suitable options on the western coast between San Miguel and the southern beaches.
 An all-inclusive resort is ideal for families who want convenience, while a condo or vacation rental in San Miguel works beautifully for those who prefer a more independent experience.
-Nightly rates for a good family room start around 120 to 180 USD depending on the season.
+Nightly rates for a good family room start around 120-$180 depending on season.

 When to Visit Cozumel with Kids